Mine Ban Treaty

 - destroy their stockpile of antipersonnel mines within four years of entry into force (Article 4);

-- make every effort to identify and clear mined areas under their jurisdiction or control as soon as possible, but not later than 10 years after becoming a State Party (Article 5);
+- identify and clear mined areas under their jurisdiction or control as soon as possible, but not later than 10 years after becoming a State Party (Article 5);

 - provide assistance to mine victims and support for mine risk education (Article 6); and

 - submit annual reports on Mine Ban Treaty implementation activities (Article 7).

 To find out which states have joined the treaty click here.

 For a more detailed assessment of each state's compliance or non-compliance with the treaty click here.